thuruht/hdyspa/fix-progress.md

 4. Ensured proper scope closure for all variables and functions

 The script.js file is now free of syntax errors and unnecessary code duplication.

+# Feature Implementation Progress

+## Hours Image Update Feature

+- ✅ Added `image_url` column to `content_blocks` table
+- ✅ Created migration script for the database update
+- ✅ Updated schema.sql and deployment scripts
+- ✅ Modified backend API to handle image_url parameter
+- ✅ Added UI elements for image upload in admin panel
+- ✅ Implemented client-side logic to save image changes
+- ✅ Updated frontend to display the image from database
+- ✅ Added documentation for the new feature
+- ✅ Tested all functionality locally

+The hours image update feature is now complete and ready for deployment.